AdityaBansal2310/Tipsy/README.md

 # Tipsy
-iOS App that allows to split expenses equally with friends
+iOS App that allows to split expenses equally.